 - One biology course with a laboratory

-Students in both programs do required field mapping work.
+Students in both programs take required field-mapping courses.
 Field trip courses include Geology Field Trip (during spring break), selected National Parks, and Natural Science Session at Iowa Lakeside Laboratory.

-No matter whether you're earning a BA or a BS, you'll have the option to conduct independent research.
+While earning a BA or a BS, you will have the option to conduct independent research.
 You'll work on a current departmental research project or a project of your own, and your work will be guided by an established researcher in the department.

 See Geoscience in the UI General Catalog to learn more about the course requirements and graduating with honors.